badheli/NoSlowAnimationsXI/README.md

 If you are using aptitude:

-apt-get install com.yourepo.patrick-knauf.noslowanimationsxibeta
+apt-get install com.yourepo.pknauf.nsa

 If you are using Cydia:
 Go to the search page, then search for "NoSlowAnimationsXI".
 Click on it, then in the top right corner of the screen click install.
-When cydia is finished installing the package, respring yur device witht the button that will appear.
+When cydia is finished installing the package, respring your device with the button that will appear.

 ## Usage